- Acknowledging both ESME’s heritage and that of the local area helps with the project to develop the heritage centre & museum.

 Circuit D is the Comrie circuit as it is all Comrie rail.
 (This includes the loop through the station area too which is currently noted as part of circuit C)

-The section between the two junctions connecting to the Comrie circuit is the Oban loop as it is mainly rail from Oban.
+The section between the two junctions connecting to the Comrie circuit is the Appin loop as it is mainly rail from Appin.

 Junctions, stations, level crossings etc.